hapax/hapax.github.io/assets/chandra.md

 principle creates an effective repulsion called *degeneracy pressure*.
 Stapling three circles together, we get a simple but accurate model of degeneracy pressure in stellar cores.
-The Chandraskhar limit is the point that gravity beats degeneracy pressure.
+We find the Chandraskhar limit by determining when gravity beats degeneracy pressure.
 As a bonus, we also find the relation between white dwarf mass and radius.